samtay/so/README.md

 Redox.
 The windows backend is by default [crossterm](https://github.com/crossterm-rs/crossterm), and while its level of support is awesome, it does comes at a price in performance.
-On my machine, the app kind of flashes between draws quite a bit.
+On my machine, the app kind of flashes between draws.
 So if you are on Mac, Linux, or Redox, your best bet is to compile with default features which uses the termion backend.
 If you are on windows, use crossterm, but know it will be slightly jumpy.

-If the crossterm folks figure out a fix for allowing ncurses to receive [resize events](https://github.com/crossterm-rs/crossterm/issues/447), and you have [ncurses installed](https://github.com/gyscos/cursive/wiki/Install-ncurses) on your system, then the ncurses and pancurses backends will also work well.
+If the crossterm folks figure out a fix for allowing ncurses to receive [resize events](https://github.com/crossterm-rs/crossterm/issues/447), and you have [ncurses installed](https://github.com/gyscos/cursive/wiki/Install-ncurses) on your system, then the ncurses and pancurses backends are likely the most performant.
 Just know that *currently* if you choose this option, and you run the `--lucky` prompt, you won't be able to resize the terminal window while the TUI is open.

 Available backends: